Signs of Brain Tumor in Dogs

 Advanced Signs of Brain Tumor in Dogs

-As the brain tumor progresses in dogs, it causes worsening damage and pressure in the brain.
+As the brain tumour progresses in dogs, it causes worsening damage and pressure in the brain.
 This leads to some more apparent neurological impairment and non-specific systemic signs.
-Later-stage signs of brain tumor in dogs involve:
+Later-stage signs of a brain tumour in dogs involve:

 • Worsening disorientation, stumbling, running into objects